 You can compare two projects by going to the Comparison tab.

-Brand24 will not only give you some hard numbers about your and your competitors Twitter presence, but it will also give you an opportunity to spot the weaknesses of others.
+Brand24 will not only give you some hard numbers about your and your competitors Twitter presence, but it will also give you an opportunity to spot their weaknesses.
 That’s basically a niche you can develop to your benefit!

 How To Use Twitter Hashtags For Business